xgeekshq/split/README.md

 ### Dependencies

-Inside the project root's folder you should run `npm i`.
-It will also start the husky package.
+Inside the project root's folder you should run `npm i` If an error is shown you can use the flag `--legacy-peer-deps`.
+After succesfully installed you should run `npx husky install`.

 ### Backend